Landau Hamiltonian with Gaussian white noise potential and the asymptotic of its bottom of spectrum: Introduction

-The remainder of the article is organized as follows.
+The remainder of the article is organised as follows.
 In Section \ref{sec:construction}, we discuss the construction of the random operator $H$ and prove Theorem \ref{thm1}.
-Specifically, we construct the deterministic map $(\bA, q) \mapsto R_t(\bA, q)$ in Section \ref{sec:R}, and the random data $\xi \mapsto Q(\xi)$ in Section \ref{sec:Q}.
-In Section \ref{sec:asymptotic}, we explore the asymptotic of the eigenvalues of $H$ and prove Theorem \ref{thm2}.
+Specifically, we construct the deterministic map $(\bA, q) \mapsto P_t(\bA, q)$ in Section \ref{sec:P}, and the random data $\xi \mapsto Q(\xi)$ in Section \ref{sec:Q}.
+In Section \ref{sec:asymptotics}, we explore the asymptotics of the eigenvalues of $H$ and prove Theorem \ref{thm2}.
 In particular, we reduce the assertion to a probabilistic tail bound (Theorem \ref{thm:ev_tail_estimate}), prove the key lemmas in Section \ref{sec:ingredients}, and establish the tail bound in Section \ref{sec:tail_bound}.
+Finally, Section \ref{sec:outlook} discusses several generalisations of our results and related open questions.